The miniDSP Device Console¶

 - The Dirac Live filters that you exported to the Flex Eight are also loaded into the DSP working memory.

-Select the preset, then click the RENAME button.
+To rename a preset, select it, then click the RENAME button.
 Enter the desired name, then click OK.
 The name can be up to 12 letters long.

 The preset name is displayed in the Device Console only.
 The front panel of the Flex Eight will still display "Preset 1" through "Preset 4".